The differences between aged care and the NDIS

 You’ll continue to have NDIS supports while you explore other options.

-Some people choose to stay in aged care
+You can choose to stay in aged care

-Tip: Connect with us early
+Tip: Connect with us early.

 How long it takes to move out of residential care